Serena Williams loses to Raducanu; US Open next

 Williams is a 23-time Grand Slam champion, most recently in 2017 at the Australian Open, when she was pregnant with daughter Olympia.
 She said wanting to expand her family was a big reason she plans to step away.

+Williams was sidelined for a year by a torn hamstring suffered last year at Wimbledon, and her late-career injuries have contributed to inconsistency on the court.

+The players thrilled the crowd with an exciting rally in the fifth game of the second set, won by Williams with a forehand volley.
+But she double-faulted on the next point on the way to being broken.

-Williams briskly left the court after the 1-hour, 5-minute match against Raducanu, waving to the crowd as she exited.
+She briskly left the court after the match, waving to the crowd as she exited.

+“I think that the crowd was pretty electric,” Raducanu said.
+“The stadium was really packed, and even if they were cheering for Serena … I was prepared for that.”

+Raducanu faces veteran Victoria Azarenka in Wednesday’s second round.
+She has not won a title since her out-of-nowhere triumph at the U.S. Open last year.

 Earlier Tuesday, four-time Grand Slam champion Naomi Osaka was eliminated by Shuai Zhang, 6-4, 7-5.